ntuanb/blog/_posts/2018-03-15-abstraction.md

 Solving the problem should be the main priority.

-Sometimes it is okay to write 'messy' code, especially when it comes to prototyping, but keep in mind if its done that way, the codebase must be thrown out for a rewrite at the very end to properly abstract the logic.
+Sometimes it is okay to write 'messy' code, especially when it comes to prototyping, but keep in mind if its done that way, the codebase must be thrown out for a rewrite at some point to properly abstract it into a good structure.

 In addition, a better understanding is formed after the prototyping phase, which can allow better abstraction.